To be eligible for subspecialty certification in Reproductive Endocrinology and Infertility, candidates must meet the

 - A copy of your research paper.

 An exam fee of $3,525 must accompany your completed application.
 No application will be considered complete until all fees have been paid.
 Late applications will be charged a $250 late fee, or $3,775 total.

 Exam Dates and Deadlines

-The Reproductive Endocrinology and Infertility Oral Exam is offered twice per year in Rosemont, Illinois, generally every April and September/October.
+The Reproductive Endocrinology and Infertility Subspecialty Oral Exam is offered once per year, in the spring.
 The application period opens in September and applications are generally due between November-January depending on the exam date.
 All required documentation must be uploaded or postmarked by the late application deadline.
 For a list of currently scheduled exam dates, please visit our Important Dates page.
-Exams are typically given on Friday and Saturday.
-Candidates will be assigned one exam session, either Friday morning, Friday afternoon, Saturday morning, or Saturday afternoon.
+Exams are typically given on Friday, Saturday, and/or Sunday.
+Candidates will be assigned one exam session, morning or afternoon on any one of those three days.

 Exam Content Outline